Secure authentication – HTTPS is so 2019

 What Is HTTPS?

 So let’s get technical….
-HTTP (HyperText Transfer Protocol) and HTTPS (HyperText Transfer Protocol Secure) are both a “language” – for lack of a better word – that allow for passing of information between web servers and clients.
+HTTP (HyperText Transfer Protocol) and HTTPS (HyperText Transfer Protocol Secure) are both a “language” – for lack of a better word – that allow for passing of information between web design servers and clients.
 The major difference is that HTTPS is a secure connection, whereas HTTP is unsecure.
-With a standard HTTP connection, it is possible for unauthorised parties to observe the conversation between your computer/smartphone and the website.
+With a standard HTTP connection, it is possible for unauthorised parties to observe the conversation between your computer/smartphone and the website design.

 HTTPS connection adds a blanket of security encrypting said data for it’s protection using a Secure Sockets Layer (SSL), sometimes called Transport Layer Security (TLS).